j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-020-From-Consistency-Failure-to-Structural-Contrast.md

 ## Summary

+This case documents an observation made during the collaborative development of **Cognitive Infrastructure Theory**.

 A single, unified writing style was originally intended for the publication.

 However, due to context window limitations and the necessity of using multiple AI collaboration threads, complete stylistic consistency proved impractical.